benedekrozemberczki/pytorch_geometric_temporal/README.md

 *PyTorch Geometric Temporal* is a temporal (dynamic) extension library for [PyTorch Geometric](https://github.com/rusty1s/pytorch_geometric).

-It consists of various dynamic and temporal geometric deep learning methods from a variety of published research papers.
+The library consists of various dynamic and temporal geometric deep learning methods from a variety of published research papers.
-In addition, it consists of an easy-to-use dataset loader for dynamic and temporal graphs, gpu-support, and a number of benchmark datasets  with temporal and dynamic graphs (you can create your own).
+In addition, it consists of an easy-to-use dataset loader for dynamic and temporal graphs, gpu-support, and a number of benchmark datasets  with temporal and dynamic graphs (you can also create your own datasets).

 --------------------------------------------------------------------------------